Eating enough calcium on the keto diet can be a tough objective, especially if you’re on the vegan keto diet or cutting out dairy.

-Low-grade inflammation is essentially a modest inflammatory response that accumulates over time; this is the type of inflammation many people have going on without even realizing it until it becomes debilitating (at which point, the damage is already done).
+Low-grade inflammation is essentially a modest inflammatory response that accumulates over time.
+This is the type of inflammation many people have going on without even realizing it until it becomes debilitating.

 Sadly, many modern foods are loaded with foreign chemicals and artificial nutrients that induce low-grade inflammatory responses.

-Dairy is also a perpetrator of low-grade inflammation, as research suggests that people who consume more than four servings of dairy per day (especially low-fat dairy) have higher levels of inflammatory biomarkers, like interleukin-6, C-reactive protein, and other immune factors.
+Dairy is also a perpetrator of low-grade inflammation.
+Research suggests that people who consume more than four servings of dairy per day (especially low-fat dairy) have higher levels of inflammatory biomarkers, like interleukin-6, C-reactive protein, and other immune factors.

 It remains to be elucidated what exactly in dairy causes low-grade inflammation, but scientists postulate that lactose and certain milk proteins – like whey – are the major culprits.

-The more prudent question you’re probably asking is, “How the heck can I get enough calcium on the keto diet if I don’t eat dairy?”
+The question you’re probably asking is, “How the heck can I get enough calcium on the keto diet if I don’t eat dairy?”